Murali03M/Dream/README.md

 # Dream

-Attending the classes from venky Anna for last tewenty days .
+Attending the classes from Venky Anna.
-In the repository , I have basic html , css and javascript code and some basic projects and clones .
+In the repository, I have basic HTML, CSS, and javascript code and some basic projects and clones.

+1) Medicio copy :
+    I have created the clone website of https://bootstrapmade.com/medicio-free-bootstrap-theme.
+I have not used the bootstrap.
+I have used only html and css.
+2) Rock, Paper and Scissors game :
+   Using basic javascript functionality the game was created.